 Surprises

-By this time, we were over halfway, and some fun surprises still awaited us.
-Like the cheerful brass band ‘Banda Mescladis’ at the cathedral and the street organ of La Boîte à Musique in the historic house of Les Ostals.
-Of course, Les Halles and the Townhall were part of the game, and so were the bar Beer District and many others I’ve forgotten.
+By this time, we were about halfway, and some fun surprises still awaited us.
+Like the cheerful Brazilian percussion band ‘Baduê Sud’ https://badauesud.com/ at hotel La Prison, coming from the cathedral’s cloister.
+This year, night club Usine à Gaz, and Maison Jullian were part of the game.
+And so was local beer brewer La Gorge Fraîche (who handed out water, which was highly appreciated), and many others I’ve forgotten.
 Even locals get to see another side of town, and the streets buzzed with vitality.
-With the finish in sight, we had to take one last set of stairs (downwards, thank goodness) before reaching the Place Jean Jaurès.
-Although there was no time limit, my friend and I managed to finish within the first… thousand.
-And yes, we had kept our masks on during the race!
+With the finish in sight, we had to take one last climb before reaching the Place Jean Jaurès from the town’s park, Plateau des Poètes.
+Although there was no time limit, all of us managed to finish within the first… thousand.
 Boosted with energy, we have already started planning for next year’s edition of Béziers Urban Trial.
 Are you coming too?